Why Choose Montessori

 Montessori Schools Develop the Whole Child

 The Montessori classroom offers the child the opportunity to interact with other students and explore the freedoms they have within their environment.
 Having preschool children ages 2 to 6 together provides the younger child with a series of models for imitation and social skill building.
 The older children have the opportunity to reinforce their knowledge by assisting the younger ones.
-At Norbeck Montessori, growth and development occur as their interests lead them from one level of complexity to another.
+At Norbeck Montessori in Rockville, MD, growth and development occur as their interests lead them from one level of complexity to another.

 Montessori Teachers Don’t Lecture, They Guide